Film: Never Say Never Again

 ).
 It's a remake of Thunderball

-with Ian Fleming, was allowed to retain the rights to that film's story and the characters who appeared in it.
-This included SPECTRE and Blofeld, who consequently were retired from the official Bond films.
-(It also forced Electronic Arts
+, was allowed to retain the rights to that film's story and the characters who appeared in it.
+This included SPECTRE and Blofeld, who consequently were retired from the official Bond films (it also forced Electronic Arts

 to rename SPECTRE when they adapted From Russia with Love